ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 ### Step 4: Create DB2 service instance for INVENTORYDB

-1. Create an instance of `Db2 on Cloud SQL DB (formerly dashDB TX)` and name it `DB2 on Cloud - INVENTORYDB`
+1. Go to your [Bluemix console](https://new-console.ng.bluemix.net/) and create an instance of [`Db2 on Cloud SQL DB (formerly dashDB TX)`](https://console.bluemix.net/catalog/services/db2-on-cloud-sql-db-formerly-dashdb-tx) and name it `DB2 on Cloud - INVENTORYDB`
 2. When you are redirected back to your Services dashboard, click on the new database service instance.
 3. Click on `Service Credentials` and then click on `New credential`.
 4. Click `Add` and then click on `View credentials`.